xyproto/orbiton/README.md

 * Respects the `NO_COLOR` environment variable.
 * Can render text to PDF.
 * Only UNIX-style line endings are supported (`\n`).
+* Will jump to the last visited line when opening a recent file.

 ## Known bugs

-* Files with lines longer than the terminal width are not handled gracefully.
+* Files with lines longer than the terminal width are not displayed in a useable manner.

 ## Hotkeys